Elizabeth Greenfield: Repertoire and vocal range

 Best known for her performances of the music of George Frideric Handel, Wolfgang Amadeus Mozart, Gioachino Rossini, Giacomo Meyerbeer, Vincenzo Bellini, and Gaetano Donizetti, she also performed sentimental American songs such as Henry Bishop's 1852 setting of John Howard Payne's "Home!
 Sweet Home!" and Stephen Foster's "Old Folks at Home".
+Her repertoire also included "I'm Free," a piece written for her by Charles William Glover.